Can I embed images like my company Logo in PDF-eXPLODE’s HTML emails?

 In Version 220.127.116.11 (Feb 2014) onwards, PDF-eXPLODE has the capability to embed images like logos, in HTML emails, sent either via PDF-eXPLODE's SMTP or MAPI (MS Outlook) connection settings.

 You can either create your HTML email message content with PDF-eXPLODE's HTML editor or your own preferred one.
 The image object must exist on any drive accessible by your PC at the time of sending emails.
 PDF-eXPLODE can size the email according to an HTML Width or Height (or both) command.
+The following instructions are based on the use of the PDF-eXPLODE HTML editor.
+To start the editor, open PDF-eXPLODE Options and depending on whether your email message is set up at Mail Settings or Message ID level, you will need to access this.
+Now check the checkbox - Send e-mails as HTML

 To insert a graphic into your message, place the cursor at the point of desired image insertion, then click on the Insert Image button on the button toolbar of the PDF-eXPLODE HTML Editor and complete the screen shown below.